The Bankrate promise

 If you’re looking for fast short-term business loans that can provide funds quickly, here’s a look at five top lenders.

-OnDeck offers term loans of up to $250,000 and lines of credit of up to $100,000.
-Term loans have a repayment term of 24 months but lines of credit are only 12 months.
+OnDeck offers term loans of up to $250,000 and business lines of credit of up to $100,000.
+Term loans have a repayment term of 24 months, but lines of credit are only 12 months.
 Payments can be made weekly or monthly.
 OnDeck also reports to business credit bureaus, so you can build a positive business credit history as you repay your loan.

 You can receive your OnDeck business loan funds as fast as the same day.
-You can also apply for a loan and line of credit at the same time, and, if you’re approved for both, choose the best option for your business once you see the final terms.
-OnDeck also has a 100% prepayment benefit option allowing qualifying customers to repay their short-term loan early without penalty.
+You can also apply for a loan and line of credit at the same time, and if you’re approved for both, choose the best option for your business once you see the final terms.
+OnDeck also has a 100% prepayment benefit option, allowing qualifying customers to repay their short-term loan early without penalty.

 Credibly offers multiple short-term loans, including working capital loans, lines of credit and merchant cash advances.
 These loans have repayment terms between three and 24 months and are available to business owners with bad credit.
-You can pay monthly, weekly or even daily to pay off your loan as soon as possible.
+You can pay monthly, weekly or even daily to repay your loan as soon as possible.

 While the cost of these loans is extraordinary, you can get approved in as little as four hours.
-Credibly may also be able to deposit your funds the same day.
-Credibly also offers lines of credit and equipment loans through its partner lenders.
+Credibly may be able to deposit your funds the same day.
+Credibly also offers business lines of credit and equipment loans through its partner lenders.